starship/starship/docs/vi-VN/config/README.md

 ## Conda

-Module `conda` cho biết môi trường conda hiện tại, nếu `$CONDA_DEFAULT_ENV` được thiết lập.
+The `conda` module shows the current conda environment, if `$CONDA_DEFAULT_ENV` is set.

-::: thử thuật
+::: tip

-Cái này không loại bỏ conda's prompt mà nó sở hữu, bạn có thể muốn chạy `conda config --set changeps1 False`.
+This does not suppress conda's own prompt modifier, you may want to run `conda config --set changeps1 False`.

 :::